jackyzha0/quartz/content/notes/cv2.md

 ## Python
 - Created a Slack bot using Flask which is currently running as an AWS Lambda function
 - Transformed my GoPro to a motion detector by streaming video to an RTMP server and analysing the data using OpenCV
-- Implemented various machine learning and AI methods using Jupyter notebooks
+- Implemented various machine learning and AI methods using Jupyter notebooks.
+Used numpy, pandas, scikit-learn, matplotlib and more

 ## Web Technologies
 - Created a snowboard goals tracking application using Expo and React-Native